faruk1945/faruk1945/README.md

 - 👋 Hi, I’m @faruk1945
-- 👀 I’m interested in CryptoCurrencies, cycling and sleep :)
 - 🌱 I’m currently learning Java and Selenium
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me farukuyanik1945@gmail.com